usnistgov/ARIAC_docs/docs/pages/startup.rst

 Local
 -----

-The competition can still be run without using docker by directly installing and building the ARIAC source code on your machine.
-This may lead to more issues based on how your computer is configured.
+The competition can still be run without using Docker by directly installing and building the ARIAC source code on your machine.
+This may lead to more issues depending on how your computer is configured.

 .. attention::